-- Pindyck and Rubinfeld.
+- 3. Pindyck and Rubinfeld.
 Microeconomics.
 International Edition.
 Pearson Education.
 (In fact, any editions are fine.
 The end-of-chapters questions are NOT useful for this course.
-Don't do them.) - If you cannot fully understand the taught materials in lectures, you are strongly advised to read the relevant chapters in the textbooks.
-However, in exam you will only be tested on materials covered in class.
+Don't do them.) - 4.
+If you cannot fully understand the taught materials in lectures, you are strongly advised to read the relevant chapters in the textbook.
+However, in the exam you will only be tested on materials covered in class.